-- RG 000.74 The CSF intermediary must close the CSF offer as soon as practicable after the earlier of the following times: - (a) three months from when the offer was made; - (b) any shorter period specified in the CSF offer document as the date that the offer will close; - (c) the offer is fully subscribed to the maximum subscription amount; - (d) your company withdraws the offer; or - Note: A company can withdraw a CSF offer at any time before the offer is complete.
-To do so, a company must notify the CSF intermediary that the offer is withdrawn (s738S of the Corporations Act).
-The intermediary must, as soon as practicable, close the offer and remove the CSF offer document from its platform. - (e) the intermediary becomes prohibited from continuing to publish the CSF offer document under its gatekeeper obligations-that is, the intermediary is no longer satisfied with the results of its ongoing checks during the course of the offer (see Step 3 above for details on the checks CSF intermediaries are required to undertake).
+- RG 261.80 The CSF intermediary must also close the CSF offer as soon as practicable after the earlier of the following times: - (a) three months from when the offer was made; - (b) any shorter period specified in the CSF offer document as the date that the offer will close; - (c) when the offer is fully subscribed to the maximum subscription amount; - (d) when your company withdraws the offer; or

+Note: A company can withdraw a CSF offer at any time before the offer is complete.
+To do so, a company must notify the CSF intermediary that the offer is withdrawn-see s738S.
+The intermediary must, as soon as practicable, close the offer and remove the CSF offer document from its platform.